Energy in South Australia: Political backlash

 During South Australia's transition to renewable energy, Australia's federal government has been often ambivalent or hostile towards renewables.
-South Australia experience a widespread power outage in September 2016 due to storm damage.
+South Australia experienced a widespread power outage in September 2016 due to storm damage.
 Two tornadoes damaged transmission lines, which caused a cascading failure in the electricity network.
 Members of the federal government, including Deputy Prime Minister Barnaby Joyce, blamed the blackout on South Australia's reliance on renewable energy despite the lack of evidence that this was the cause.
 Federal energy minister Josh Frydenberg held a press conference in South Australia, which South Australian premier Jay Weatherill gatecrashed.
 Weatherill lambasted Frydenberg and referred to the federal government as "the most anti-South Australian Commonwealth government in living history."
 The Australian Energy Market Operator ultimately cited overly sensitive protection mechanisms as the cause of the blackout.

 South Australia had another, smaller blackout in February 2017, this time caused by a mishap by the AEMO.
-The operator ordered load because it did not believe that there was the capacity to meet the state's electricity demands.
-Due to a computer glitch, instead of 30,000 users being taken off of the network, 90,000 users were.
+The operator ordered load shedding because it did not believe that there was the capacity to meet the state's electricity demands.
+90,000 users instead of 30,000 users were taken off the network due to a computer glitch.
 The Australian Energy Regulator later alleged that the Pelican Point Power Station had failed to inform the AEMO that it could operate at full capacity, which would have prevented the need for offloading and the blackout.
 In response to this blackout Scott Morrison, then federal Treasurer, brought a lump of coal into Parliament House and again argued that this blackout was the fault of South Australia's shift to renewable energy, saying "the South Australian Labor government is switching off jobs, switching off lights and switching off air conditioners and forcing Australian families to boil in the dark as a result of their Dark Ages policies."